uhm-coe/insert-pages/readme.txt

 3. Insert Pages shortcode example.

 == Changelog ==

+= 3.1.5 =
+* Fix for php warning when inserting page outside of The Loop while using Beaver Builder.
+Props @jeffreytanuwidjaja for the report.

 = 3.1.4 =
 * Compatibility for for php versions lower than 5.3.
 Replace closure with create_function().